TheMarkitecht/dlr/README.md

 * Lightweight, small footprint.
 No dependencies other than Jim and libffi.
 * Creates the thinnest possible C wrapper around libffi, for maximum simplicity, and future portability.
 The surrounding features are implemented in a script library.
 * Modular packing/unpacking framework in the script library.
 That supports fast dispatch, and selective implementation of certain type conversions entirely in C, if needed for your app.
-* Automatically generated code is kept separate, in the auto/ directory, while handwritten binding scripts are kept in the script/ directory.
+* Automatically generated code is kept separate, in the `auto/` directory, while handwritten binding scripts are kept in the `script/` directory.
-* Ultra-simple build process - source is just one .c file.
+* Ultra-simple build process.
+Native source for dlr is just one .c file.
 * Works with Jim's `package require` command.
 * Designed for Jim 0.79 on GNU/Linux for amd64 architecture (includes Intel CPU's).
 * Tested on Debian 10.0 with libffi.so.6.0.4.
-* Might work well on ARM too (drop me a line if you've tried it!).
+* Might work well on ARM too.
+It has passed tests there before.
+Drop me a line if you've tried it!

 ## Requirements: